Druegor/druegor.github.io/_posts/2014-02-26-mtgo-trade-bot-beta-release-almost-ready.md

 title: MTGO Trade Bot Beta release almost ready
 ---

-Lots of new features added and existing bugs resolved
-===
 So I'm not quite sure where I left off before I left for Mexico and what I've gotten done since I got back.
 But I've added some key new features for sure.

 <!--more-->